danja/dog/docs/overview.md

 **16-Bit**

 -   Program Counter (PC) - steps through program
--   Pointer Register (PR) - an auxiliary register
+-   X Register (XR) - an auxiliary register

 **8-Bit**

 -   Accumulators A and B
--   X Register (XR) - aux index
 -   Status Register (SR) - system flags
 -   Stack Pointer (SP) - for remembering the origin the source of subroutine jumps